 PAT staff will work with the PAT Coordinator on a plan for follow-up with the family.
-Once contact has been reestablished with the family, information on community services available to the family will be provided.
-PAT staff will document in the Personal Visit Record any resource connections offered to the family.
+Once contact has been reestablished with the family, information on community services available to the family will be provided and resource connections made.
+PAT staff will document in the Personal Visit Record any resource connections offered to the family and will follow up with the family at home visits to offer support.